 Overall, Cyprus is a small island with potentially big opportunities for the right investor.

-Real estate investment in Malta
+Real estate investment in Malta in 2021

 Another small island with big opportunities is Malta.
 Real estate investment in Malta would see an investor potentially benefit from sharply rising property prices.